Richardson2512/testlattice-backend/docs/README.md

 ## License

-This project is part of the TestLattice platform.
+This project is part of the Rihario platform.